 What is so great about the GI Map?

 It’s super easy to do.

 You then collect one small stool sample, then pop the vial in the refrigerator overnight.
-The next morning you have FedEx pick up the kit from your doorstep, or drop it off at a FedEx overnight delivery counter, such as Kinko’s.
+The next morning you have FedEx pick up the kit from your doorstep, or drop it off at a FedEx overnight delivery counter.
 Easy peasy.
-For children or adult family members who have an aversion to collecting a stool sample, you can ask them to poop in this easy over the toilet handy-dandy poop collector.
+For children or adult family members who have an aversion to collecting a stool sample, you can ask them to poop in this convenient handy-dandy poop collector.

 State-of-the-art genetic testing.